Chart Color Schemes

 Age

-The median age in Melville is 42 years, which is significantly higher than Greater Perth's average of 37 years and also older than Australia's median age of 38 years.
-The 45-54 age group constitutes 14.8% of the population in Melville, compared to Greater Perth, while the 25-34 age group makes up only 9.2%.
-According to data from the 2021 Census, the 15-24 age group has increased from 12.5% to 14.5% of the population.
-Conversely, the 5-14 age group has decreased from 14.0% to 12.8%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Melville.
-The 85+ age group is projected to grow by 95%, reaching 541 people from 278, leading the demographic shift.
-Notably, the combined 65+ age groups are expected to account for 63% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0-4 and 5-14 age cohorts are anticipated to experience population declines.
+The median age in Melville is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
+The 45-54 age group comprises 14.8% of the population in Melville, compared to Greater Perth, while the 25-34 cohort makes up 9.2%.
+According to data from the 2021 Census, the 15 to 24 age group has increased from 12.5% to 14.5%, and the 5 to 14 cohort has decreased from 14.0% to 12.8%.
+By 2041, population forecasts indicate substantial demographic changes for Melville.
+The 85+ age group is projected to grow by 99% (269 people), reaching a total of 541 from 271.
+Notably, the combined 65+ age groups are expected to account for 60% of the total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 5 to 14 cohorts are anticipated to experience population declines.